 Fan Energy Index

 This submeasure proposes to implement a new efficiency metric for certain fans in the Title 24, Part 6 code language by requiring certain fans meet a minimum Fan Energy Index (FEI) at the design conditions.
-This measure is based in part on the recently adopted Addendum AO to ASHRAE Standard 90.1-2016 which sets an FEI of 1.0 for most fans generally not in packaged equipment (e.g. supply, exhaust fans, etc.) and an FEI of 0.95 for variable air-volume fans.
-The CASE Team is also considering higher FEI levels, such as those currently being considered in the ASHRAE 189.1 standard process where the FEI for most fans would be 1.1, or 10% more stringent than the 90.1 language.
-The FEI is an efficiency metric created by the Air Movement and Control Association (AMCA), an organization that sets standards for commercial and industrial air movement equipment.
+This measure is based largely on the recently adopted Addendum AO to ASHRAE Standard 90.1-2016 and requires each fan and fan array that is not part of a manufactured assembly (i.e. stand-alone fans) greater than 1.0 hp or with a combined fan nameplate electrical input power greater than 0.89 kW to have an FEI of 1.00.
+T The FEI is an efficiency metric created by the Air Movement and Control Association (AMCA), an organization that sets standards for commercial and industrial air movement equipment.
 The metric and subsequent standards to develop FEI ratings have been pursued in collaboration with the Department of Energy and energy efficiency advocates, which started during a now-stalled federal rulemaking to develop commercial and industrial fan efficiency standards.
 FEI addresses a longstanding problem in characterizing fan efficiency; a fan’s peak efficiency is often poorly correlated with its actual efficiency in typical operating conditions.
 The FEI metric is an easy method to encourage mechanical designers to make fan selections closer to a fan’s peak efficiency, where the higher the FEI, the less energy is consumed.

 Expand Duct Leakage Testing